austintgriffith/Pyth.io-Site/sourceContent/exploration/contractinheritance.md

 MESSAGE:WHAT'S GUCC'?
 ```

-Perfect, so the owner can change the message, let's make sure the other account can't change the message:
+Perfect, so the owner can change the message.
+Let's make sure the other account can't change the message:

 ```bash
 node contract setMessage Inherit null 0 "Something nefarious..."